UoA-eResearch/vmhandbook/_doc/ntr-windows/volume.md

 ---

-# Data storage
+# Data Volume Management

 Data storage volumes are available within Nectar allocations.

-Attaching a storage volume to your Nectar instance provides you with an additional filesystem on your instance, allowining you to store your research data on an isolated partition, separate from the operating system.
+Attaching a storage volume to your Nectar instance provides you with an additional filesystem on your instance, allowing you to store your research data on an isolated partition, separate from the operating system.
 It is recommended as best practice that you keep your research data on storage volumes.
 Volumes are portable and secure, should the operating system fail in any way.